HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </test>
 ```

-The `by` attribute in the `test` tag defines the rules of the `KEY` executor, and the `for` attribute in the `match` tag defines a logical expression that can be used to determine whether a string matches, such as `LIKE / ^English/` indicates whether the pre-operation result data starts with `English`.
-Note that the regular expression is used here to represent the `^` symbol at the beginning; if the `$` symbol at the end of the regular expression is used, it must be escaped to avoid the `$` being used as an evaluation expression by the HVML parser The leading character processing.
+`by` attribute in `test` tag defines the rules of `KEY` executor.
+And `for` attribute in `match` tag defines a logical expression that can be used to determine whether a string matches.For example, `LIKE / ^English/` indicates whether the pre-operation result data starts with `English`.
+Note that the regular expression is used here to represent `^` symbol at the beginning.
+If `$` symbol at the end of the regular expression is used, it must be escaped to avoid `$` being used as an the leading character processing of an evaluation expression by the HVML parser .

-#### 2.2.1) Rule description syntax
+#### 2.2.1) Rule Description Syntax

 For such rules, we use a unified description syntax, which is also used to describe evaluation expressions:

 1. A rule consists of one or more lexical units.
 1. Lexical units are divided into the following categories:
-    1. Literal special characters that should be used as they are, such as colons (`:`) and commas (`,`); usually used to separate lexical units (groups) with different meanings, use single quotes (`'` ) surrounded by.
+    1. Literal special characters that should be used as they are.
+For example, colons (`:`) and commas (`,`) are usually used to separate lexical units (groups) with different meanings, surrounded by single quotes (`'` ) .
     1. Literal flag characters that should be used as they are, generally use ASCII uppercase or lowercase letters, surrounded by single quotation marks (`'`).
-    1. Literal key words that should appear as they are should be surrounded by double quotation marks (`"`).
+    1. Literal key words that should appear as they are should be ,which is surrounded by double quotation marks (`"`).
-    1. A regular expression, generally surrounded by two forward and backward slashes (`/`).
+    1. A regular expression, is generally surrounded by two forward and backward slashes (`/`).
-    1. English words not surrounded by single quotes, double quotes or slashes or English phrases connected by underscores, such as `ws`, `literal_integer` are used to represent a named lexical unit.
+    1. English words not surrounded by single quotes, double quotes or slashes or English phrases connected by underscores.
+For example, `ws` and `literal_integer` are used to represent a named lexical unit.
     1. `...` means to repeat the previous token.
 1. If a rule contains the named tokens, a new line will define the syntax of the tokens until all named tokens are fully defined or specified.
 1. When defining the grammar of the named lexical unit, use a colon (`:`) after the lexical unit name.
 After the colon, a new line can be used, but the second line is usually indented.